Logo

 Balaji S. Srinivasan

-Balaji S. Srinivasan—formerly Coinbase’s chief technology officer and later a general partner at Andreessen Horowitz—has built and backed standout initiatives including (acquired by Coinbase), Counsyl (acquired by Myriad), Teleport (acquired by Topia), and Coin Center.
-His commentary spans Bitcoin’s cultural footprint, the mechanics of blockchain systems, India’s regulatory dynamics, and macro predictions, earning him a reputation as one of the field’s most rigorous thinkers.
+Balaji S. Srinivasan—formerly Coinbase’s chief technology officer and later a general partner at Andreessen Horowitz—has built and backed multiple initiatives, including (acquired by Coinbase), Counsyl (acquired by Myriad), Teleport (acquired by Topia), and Coin Center.
+His public work spans Bitcoin’s cultural footprint, how blockchain systems operate, India’s regulatory landscape, and macro perspectives, which has contributed to a reputation for detailed, systems-oriented thinking.

 Final Thoughts